jtinbergen/node-go2ubl/README.md

 * Get a company's whitelist with accepted email addresses
 * Add an email address to a company's whitelist
 * Remove an email address from a company's whitelist
-* Send a document to go2UBL to convert to an UBL 2 xml
-* Track a document's status
-* Get the errors or UBL for a sent document

 ## Please note

-This is not in any way associated with go2UBL.
+This library is not in any way associated with go2UBL.
 Use at your own risk.
 Please see the license at the bottom of this README.

 ## How to install